 PersonalSince her retirement from movies Esther has become a very successful businesswoman, acting as specialist advisor to the Esther Williams Swimsuit Collection, and fronting a company that manufactures swimming pools and pool accessories.
 She has produced swimming videos, which helped parents teach their children how to swim and she has worked with a program that teaches blind children how to swim.
 She has not completely lost touch with the media and in 1984 she worked as commentator for the synchronised swimming in the Los Angeles Olympics and 10 years later she appeared in the MGM 'That's Entertainment' compilation movie.

 Esther has been married four times, firstly from 1940-44 to medical student Leonard Kovner, then in 1945 she married to singer and actor Ben Gage, with whom she had three children.
 She claimed that Gage was an alcoholic who squandered most of her earnings and they separated after 7 years and divorced a further 7 years later in 1959.

 After her separation from Gage, Esther had affairs with some of her costars, including Victor Mature and Geoff Chandler.
 In 1969 she married the Argentine actor, Fernando Lamas, with whom she remained until his death in 1982.

 In 1994 she married actor Edward Bell, with whom she lived quietly in Beverly Hills.
-She has recovered well from a stroke she suffered in 2007.
+Esther Williams died on June 6th, 2013.